Empowering Local People in Conservation Work

 Our approach is focused on the assets local people bring to the conservation process and identifies (1) the strengths of their local organizations, (2) their ecological knowledge, (3) their use of natural resources, (4) their cultural practices related to sustainable livelihoods, and (5) their aspirations for the future.

-Sustainability in the Andes-Amazon
+Working with Communities in the Andes-Amazon

 Together with partner organizations, we work with communities living in or around protected areas.
 Typically, these are communities whose livelihoods depend heavily or almost entirely on the health of the surrounding forest.
 We focus on the quality of life of local people and design a strategy that engages local communities in the management, land-use planning, and long-term success of the protected area.